SCCapstone/Capstone-Labyrinth/README.md

 We used the Visual Studio 19 IDE to compile and build our game.
 All information on how to build within Visual Studio 19 can be found in Microsoft's [documentation](https://docs.microsoft.com/en-us/visualstudio/ide/walkthrough-building-an-application?view=vs-2019#build-the-application).

 When pulling and building the source code, the Game.exe should build in the Game/ directory.
 If this is not the case, simply build the project, and place Game.exe in the Game/ directory.

+Steps:
+1. Download .zip and extract into place of your choosing
+2. Download Game.exe, and place in Game/ directory of extracted .zip file
+3. Windows will ask if you want to run .exe anyway, click "More Info", then "Run Anyway"
+4. Enjoy!

 ## Running